dragostemelie/php-api/README.md

 Simple authentication, authorization and access control API written in PHP.
 It uses [php-jwt](https://github.com/firebase/php-jwt) with Bearer authentication support.
 Customizable to meet the requirements of any application.

-Settings for token secret and db connection and are found inside **api/config.php**:
+Settings for token secret and db connection and are found inside **config.php**:

 - $secret_key = "JWT_SECRET_KEY";
 - $db_host = "my host";